 By Kevin Dahlke

-Forage minnows at this time of year, are definitely getting to a bigger size and that in turn has the predator fish moving along with them.
-Shallow water bars with access to deep water very close, creates an area that these fish are able to push numbers of these minnows into, creating a situation for a feeding frenzy.
+Forage minnows at this time of year, are definitely getting to a bigger size, and that in turn has the predator fish moving along with them.
+Shallow water bars with access to deep water very close, create an area that these fish are able to push numbers of these minnows into, creating a situation for a feeding frenzy.

 Once these areas have been found, either seeing the forage breaking on the surface or clouds appearing on the electronics, now is the time for matching that forage with a bait.
 NEW, for the fall of 2017, is the Northland Mimic Minnow® Tuff Tube.

 The Tuff Tube is a new bait that imitates frantically moving baitfish that comes in 4 different sizes: 1.5”, 2.5”, 3.5”, and 4.5” lengths with 12 color choices as well.
 The tube’s body is made from sturdy silicone that holds up to repeated attacks from larger game fish but maintains an extremely soft and flexible feel for those finickiest of fish.